alt3/cakebox/README.md

 ```

-A web interface thrown in for your convenience:
+A web interface thrown in for your convenience.

 ![Cakebox Dashboard](docs/sources/img/cakebox-dashboard.png)